Human Subjects Research (IRB)

 Modifying your IRB Submission

 If you would like to make changes to any aspect of your project, these changes must be reviewed and approved by the IRB office.
 Note that no changes may be implemented before they are officially approved.
 Please allow up to three weeks for modification processing: our office may request clarifications or revisions that must be addressed by the submitter(s) before changes can be approved.
+See the Modification Guide for help determining whether an IRB Modification Form should be submitted.

 Renewing your Protocol

 Some expedited and full board protocols require annual renewal.
 Annual renewal entails the submission of an Annual Renewal Form in IRBManager.
 The renewal should be submitted at least three weeks before the protocol expiration date.
-The office may request clarifications or revisions that must be addressed by the researcher(s) bein order for the renewal to be approved.
+The office may request clarifications or revisions that must be addressed by the researcher(s) in order for the renewal to be approved.

 An adverse event is an event that occurs during the course of the research protocol that causes or increases the risk of physical or psychological harm to the research participant, or results in a loss of privacy and/or confidentiality to the participant or others.

-Investigators are encouraged to contact Human and Animal Protections if they have any questions about whether or not an an event is considered an adverse event.
+Investigators are encouraged to contact Human and Animal Protections if they have any questions about whether or not an event is considered an adverse event.
 Human and Animal Protections will maintain confidentiality until a formal adverse event report is filed; however, we are required to follow-up on any indication that a serious or significant adverse event has occurred.

 Adverse events may be: